The Power of Community

-With two successful co-ops already under his belt—Nova Biomedical and Waters Corporation—Mesa explained that he’s always had the initiative to work hard.
-In both of those experiences, he said it was important to remember that he did not know everything, but that was why he was there.
+With two successful co-ops under his belt—Nova Biomedical and Waters Corporation—Mesa explains that he’s always had the initiative to work hard.
+In both of those experiences, he says it was important to remember that he did not know everything, but that was why he was there.